Catholic University of Portugal: Institute of Political Studies

 The Institute for Political Studies (IEP) was founded in 1997.
 It is the only Portuguese academic institute that integrates the association EUROPAEUM, a group of leading universities from Europe.

 The Institute provides its students with an undergraduate program in Political Science and International Relations; master's degrees in Political Science and International Relations: Security and Defense, Political Science: Governance and International Relations (Mozambique), Governance, Leadership and Democracy Studies; Double Degrees in European Studies and Governance, Leadership and Democracy Studies in partnership with Jagiellonian University – Poland, and in International Studies and Governance, Leadership and Democracy Studies in partnership with Pázmány Péter Catholic University – Hungary; a doctoral degree in Political Science and International Relations: Security and Defense; a Post-Graduate program and Advanced Training programmes.

 IEP has two research units: Centre for European Studies, led by Professor José Manuel Durão Barroso (Former President of the European Commission from 2004 to 2014), and Research Centre of the Institute for Political Studies, which is an R&D unit funded by the FCT – Science and Technology Foundation.

-Institute of Health Sciences

-Founded in 2004, the Institute of Health Sciences functions at a national level, with presence in Lisbon and Porto.
-The institute is composed by the Católica School of Nursing, one in each city.

-The Institute of Health Sciences in Lisbon offers an undergraduate degree in Nursing; master's degrees in Nursing, Portuguese Sign Language Teaching, Portuguese Sign Language and Education for the Deaf, Neuropsychology, Cognitive and Behavioral Neurosciences, and in Palliative Care; and Doctoral programmes in Nursing, and Cognition and Language Sciences.

 Católica Medical School

 The Integrated Master in Medicine at Universidade Católica received accreditation by the Agency for Assessment and Accreditation of Higher Education (A3ES) in October 2020.

-Católica Medical School intends to develop an inspiring and innovative teaching of medicine, which prepares health professionals of excellence, with a deep ethical sense and high social responsibility, able to contribute to the continuous improvement of health care and inspired by the mission of working for the common good, in a commitment to the patient.

-In line with this, it focuses on three strategic lines:
+It focuses on three strategic lines: